Hamburger

 Non-competes

-Post-employment restraints to protect against competition are common in the Netherlands and are included in almost every employment agreement.
+Post-employment restraints to protect against competition are common in the Netherlands.
 Typically, such restraints remain in effect for up to 1 year after termination of employment.
 Non-competition clauses in fixed-term employment contracts are not allowed unless they are necessary to protect a legitimate business interest and the business interests are clearly described in the employment agreement.
 Published rulings have shown that this is a high threshold; therefore, it is common not to include a non-competition clause in fixed-term employment agreements.

-As of August 1, 2022, an ancillary activities clause is void, unless there is an objective justification (eg, health and safety, the protection of confidentiality of business information, the integrity of public services, the avoidance of conflicts of interest).
+Ancillary activities clauses are common and an employer can require an employee to inform the employer about any side-activities, but ancillary activities cannot be forbidden, unless the employer has an objective justification (eg, health and safety, the protection of confidentiality of business information, the integrity of public services, the avoidance of conflicts of interest).

 Customer non-solicits

-Permissible under the same conditions as described above under non-competes.
+Permissible under the same conditions as described above under non-competes (ie, the restrictions to include such non-solicit clause in a fixed term contract are the same).

 Employee non-solicits